-It’s easy to create a Facebook page, and the site will guide you through how to add a facebook page, add keywords, descriptions and photos.
+It’s easy to create a Facebook page (Go to Facebook > Pages > Create a Page), and the site will guide you through how to add a facebook page, add keywords, descriptions and photos.
 Creating a Facebook Page is so you can start to build a closer relationship with your audience and customers.
 One important point to check in the settings is that you give yourself a custom page URL - make it relevant to your company, and catchy.
 You should also ensure that you have an eye-catching profile picture and timeline cover photo, as these are shown across the network.
 You could use your profile picture for your logo (and update it for Christmas, etc. - it shows up in news feeds, and gets people more likely to interact) whilst saving the cover photo for updates intended for the top of the page.
 Images are far more likely to be shared than text, so putting special events or discounts in cover photos is really beneficial.
 This is easy for you to do if your website is produced by our custom website designers.

 Making content for Facebook